-There are four types of value added taxes in France: reduced, special, intermediate and standard.
+There are four types of value added taxes in France: reduced, special, intermediate and normal rates.
 Each rate is applied on a category of goods and services.

 - The reduced rate is applied on most food products, energy needs and goods and services for disabled people.

 - The special rate includes medications reimbursed by social security, some theatrical representations and the press.

 - The intermediate rate for its part regroups non modified agricultural products, agriculture use products, farmers breeding supplies and non alcoholic drinks.
 In that same category, you also have books, art pieces, collection objects and antiquities, as well as repairs and renovations on your property, wood for heating and medications not reimbursed by social security.

 - Finally, the normal rate is applied on anything unspecified.

 Here's a calculator for the VAT in France that will indicate the amount of payable taxes, based on the selling price and the type of rate.

 If you click on the other tab, you can also reverse the calculation, by inserting the total amount in order to get the price excluding taxes.

 Please change the suggested values with your own amounts in the blue text boxes.

 Our financial calculators start with default values to suggest what to enter typically in each modifiable field, displayed as blue text boxes, in order to simulate a common scenario.
 Please change those values with your own.
 To keep track of your changes, the blue box will turn gray after they are modified.